scoremedia/devops-interview/README.md

 The headings below are related to each task you must finish to complete the DevOps Take-Home Test.
 We will provide you with a private key so that you can SSH into the instance.

 ### Python
-Write a python script that will query an endpoint for a json object.
+Write a python3 script that will query an endpoint for a json object.
 Extract the information required to create an inventory to be used by Ansible in the subsequent tasks.

 ### Hello World App
-Create an application using any programming language you wish (python,ruby,node, etc...) that will live within a container that returns a simple `Hello World! $(HOSTNAME)`.
+Create an application using any programming language you wish (python, ruby, node, etc...) that will live within a container that returns a simple `Hello World! $(HOSTNAME)`.
 The output should be dynamic, and change with the hostname of the machine.

 ### Dockerfile
 Write a Dockerfile to build a container for the app created in the previous step with all the necessary dependencies.
 Make sure to write this file so that anyone can `docker build` and it works.